AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/ios/advanced-features-and-customizations/advanced-usage.md

 ## Monitor user and server connection events

-You can call `registerUserStateListener` to listen to the events and errors related to the user and the connection status changes between the server and AgoraChatUIKit.
+You can call `registerUserStateListener` to listen to the events and errors related to the user and the connection status changes between the server and EaseChatUIKit.

 ```
-AgoraChatUIKitClient.shared.registerUserStateListener(self)
+EaseChatUIKitClient.shared.registerUserStateListener(self)
 ```

 When the listener is not used, you can call `unregisterUserStateListener` to remove it:

 ```
-AgoraChatUIKitClient.shared.unregisterUserStateListener(self)
+EaseChatUIKitClient.shared.unregisterUserStateListener(self)
 ```

 ## More